lcampit/Dotfiles/fd/README.md

 # [Fd](https://github.com/sharkdp/fd)

-An alternative to the standard find cli command
+An alternative to the standard find cli command, built in Rust.